andrew/ultimate-awesome/README.md

 - [awesome-python-leetcode](https://github.com/nobodyperfecz/awesome-python-leetcode) - Python Solutions for LeetCode Problems.
 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.
 - [awesome-cliodynamics](https://github.com/o957/awesome-cliodynamics) - A curated list of awesome resources for cliodynamcs. .
+- [awesome-consumer-protection](https://github.com/o957/awesome-consumer-protection) - A curated list of awesome resources for consumer protection. .
 - [awesome-geology](https://github.com/o957/awesome-geology) - A curated list of awesome resources for geology. .
 - [awesome-paleontology](https://github.com/o957/awesome-paleontology) - A curated list of awesome resources for paleontology. .
 - [script-powershell-awesome](https://github.com/o9-9/script-powershell-awesome) - A curated list of delightful PowerShell modules and resources.